 Contract assets are related to the rights to consideration for construction contracts in progress.
 Contract liabilities are advances received from customers.
 The beginning balance of the contract liabilities was largely recognized as revenue in fiscal 2023.

-(2) Transaction price allocated to the remaining performance obligations on the remaining performance obligations.
+(2) Transaction price allocated to the remaining performance obligations

+Since there are no material contracts with an initial expected term of over one year, the Group has applied a practical expedient and omitted information on the remaining performance obligations.
 Also, there is no material amount that has not been included in the transaction price in considerations received from contracts with customers.